July 7, 2020

 - Draft updates to your privacy “policy.”
 Your publicly-facing notice of privacy practices is an important mechanism to convey to the public and business partners how you use, share, and protect personal information.
 However, privacy policies that cite practices that don’t take place or are not enforced are a magnet for regulators who only have to prove such policies are unfair or deceptive, which is a very low bar to clear.

 - Review partner agreements.
-Business partner agreements invariably contain provisions on the sharing, use, and protection of personal information and require thorough review.
+Business partner agreements invariably contain provisions on the sharing, use, and protection of personal information and require a thorough review.
 The mandates or licenses cited often border on the absurd, including requirements for SOC II reports from companies that don’t offer cloud services, co-controller status for companies that are truly data processors, and certifying an entire company as compliant with some NIST or ISO standard.